ib729/captive-login/README.md

 ## LICENSE

 Copyright (C) 2018 Pooya Parsa <pooya@pi0.ir>
+Copyright (C) 2025 Ivan Belousov <hello@ivanbelousov.com>

-This work is released under the GNU General Public License v3.0.
-See [LICENSE](./LICENSE) for details.
+This project is licensed under the GPL-3.0 License.
+See the [LICENSE](LICENSE) file for details.